jradavenport/jradavenport.github.io/projects.md

 	- Look at classical flare morphology, like in [this paper](http://adsabs.harvard.edu/abs/2014ApJ...797..122D)
 	- Look at details of complex flares, like in [this paper](http://adsabs.harvard.edu/abs/2015IAUGA..2253851D)
 	- Modeling flares with new models/techniques (e.g. Gaussian Processes)
-	- Good fodder for a grant proposal.
-	- Related: Searching for QPPs in flares
+	- Related: Searching for QPPs in flares, modeling with Gaussian Processes
 - **How many eclipsing binary stars do we expect to see in an open cluster?**
 	- A straight forward numerical question.
 Take all known probability distributions of stars/clusters/binaries, as well as observability constraints, and multiply them together.
 	- compare to best known catalogs of eclipsing binaries in open clusters (e.g. M67).
 Do we get roughly the right number?